Daredevil: Born Again season 2: Main

-A former reporter and Murdock's friend and former partner at the Nelson, Murdock & Page law firm.
-Cox said Karen would be part of Murdock's resistance group during the season, and the pair would be working at night to "find a crack in the armor" while spending their days together waiting, hinting at a possible rekindled romance between the two.
+A former reporter, Murdock's friend and former partner at the law firm Nelson, Murdock & Page.
+Cox said Karen would be part of Murdock's resistance group during the season, and the pair would be working at night to "find a crack in the armor" while spending their days together waiting, with a rekindled romance between the two.
+Showrunner Dario Scardapane said Page's evolution is in line with her history in Marvel's Netflix television series Daredevil (2015–2018).
+He and Woll did not want her to be depicted as a sidekick or girlfriend, with Scardapane describing Page as "somebody who both mirrors and pushes Murdock—not always in the best way".